aSabanskis/MACPLAS/README.md

 # Installation
 ## Library
-The MACPLAS library is designed as header-only, hence no precompilation is needed.
+The MACPLAS library (solver package) is designed as header-only, hence no precompilation is needed.
 Simply include the necessary headers from the ```include``` directory and compile as usual.
 MACPLAS relies on the [deal.II](https://www.dealii.org/) library which should be installed beforehand.
 Optionally, the header files can be installed from the top-level directory as
 ```
 cmake -DCMAKE_INSTALL_PREFIX=/my/location/include .